60+ Remarkable Uses for Vinegar You Need to Know

 There are so many amazing uses for vinegar!
 It is a must-have in my pantry.
 You can use it in the kitchen, the bathroom, in your beauty regimen, in your cleaning routine, and more!

 Plus, not only is vinegar versatile, but it’s also inexpensive and easily available.
 I haven’t tried all of these many vinegar uses and recipes myself, but I sure want to!

 FYI: A lot of people (and animals) don’t like the smell of vinegar, but the odor usually disappears once it is dry.
 Feel free to share your experiences in using vinegar in the comments!

-Shine your silverware – soak in mixture of 1/2 cup white vinegar, 2 tablespoons baking soda for 2-3 hours.
+- Shine your silverware – Soak in a mixture of 1/2 cup white vinegar, 2 tablespoons baking soda for 2-3 hours.
 Rinse under cold water and dry thoroughly with soft cloth.

-Cooking – Regular and flavored vinegars are versatile acidic ingredients that add flavor.
+- Cooking – Regular and flavored vinegar has versatile acidic ingredients that add flavor.
 Mix vinegar and potato flakes as a dough enhancer.

-Purge bugs from pantry – Fill a small bowl with 1 1/2 cups apple cider vinegar and add a couple drops of liquid dish soap.
+- Purge bugs from the pantry – Fill a small bowl with 1 1/2 cups apple cider vinegar and add a couple drops of liquid dish soap.
 Leave it in the pantry for a week; it will attract the bugs, which will drown.
-Then empty the shelves and thoroughly clean with 2 cups baking soda in 1 quart water.
+Then empty the shelves and thoroughly clean with 2 cups baking soda in 1-quart water.

 We use vinegar in lots of our cleaning recipes: